js-data/js-data/README.md

 ## JSData [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/js-data/js-data?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) [![bower version](https://img.shields.io/bower/v/js-data.svg?style=flat-square)](https://www.npmjs.org/package/js-data) [![npm version](https://img.shields.io/npm/v/js-data.svg?style=flat-square)](https://www.npmjs.org/package/js-data) [![Circle CI](https://img.shields.io/circleci/project/js-data/js-data/master.svg?style=flat-square)](https://circleci.com/gh/js-data/js-data/tree/master) [![npm downloads](https://img.shields.io/npm/dm/js-data.svg?style=flat-square)](https://www.npmjs.org/package/js-data) [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/js-data/js-data/blob/master/LICENSE)

 Inspired by [Ember Data](https://github.com/emberjs/data), __JSData__ is the model layer you've been craving.
-It consists of a convenient __framework-agnostic, in-memory store__ for managing your data, which uses __adapters__ to communicate with various __persistence layers__.
+It consists of a convenient __framework-agnostic__, __in-memory store__ for managing your data, which uses __adapters__ to communicate with various __persistence layers__.

-You can use the [http adapter](http://www.js-data.io/docs/dshttpadapter), which is perfect for communicating with your RESTful backend.
-You could also use the [localStorage adapter](http://www.js-data.io/docs/dslocalstorageadapter).
+The most commonly used adapter is the [http adapter](http://www.js-data.io/docs/dshttpadapter), which is perfect for communicating with your RESTful backend. [localStorage](http://www.js-data.io/js-data-localstorage), [localForage](http://www.js-data.io/js-data-localforage), [firebase](http://www.js-data.io/js-data-firebase) and [other adapters](http://www.js-data.io/docs/working-with-adapters) are already available.
 On the server you could hook up to the [SQL adapter (Postgres/MySQL/MariaDB/SQLite3)](http://www.js-data.io/docs/dssqladapter) and add in the [Redis adapter](http://www.js-data.io/docs/dsredisadapter) as a caching layer for your read endpoints.
 More adapters are coming, and you're free to implement your own.
-View [available adapters](http://www.js-data.io/docs/working-with-adapters).
+See [Adapters](http://www.js-data.io/docs/working-with-adapters).

 Unlike some libraries, JSData does not require the use of getters and setters, and doesn't decorate your data with a bunch of cruft.
 JSData's internal change detection (via [observe-js](https://github.com/Polymer/observe-js) or `Object.observe` in supporting browsers) allows for powerful use cases and an easy avenue for implementing your own [3-way data-binding](https://www.firebase.com/blog/2013-10-04-firebase-angular-data-binding.html).

-Supporting relations, computed properties, model lifecycle control and a slew of other features, JSData is the tool for [giving your data the respect it deserves](http://confreaks.tv/videos/mwjs2015-give-your-data-the-respect-it-deserves).
+Supporting relations, computed properties, support for Node and the Browser, model lifecycle control and a slew of other features, JSData is the tool for [giving your data the respect it deserves](http://confreaks.tv/videos/mwjs2015-give-your-data-the-respect-it-deserves).

 Written in ES6 and built for modern web development, JSData will save you thousands of lines of code _and_ make you cooler.